Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Introduction

 \subsection{Outine of the paper}

 Section \ref{sec:sym} is devoted to the background on Riemannian and Hermitian symmetric spaces in infinite dimension.
-Section \ref{sec:alggroup} focuses on algebraic and standard algebraic subgroups.
+Section \ref{sec:alggroup} focuses on algebraic and standard algebraic subgroups where Proposition \ref{ep} is proved.
 Existence of boundary maps is proved in Section \ref{sec:bndth}.
 In Section \ref{sec:bndbasics}, we provide a short summary of the basic definitions related to maximal representations, and adapt them in infinite dimension.
-Section \ref{sec:bndcohomo} is devoted to maximal representations of surface groups, in particular, the proofs of Theorems \ref{prop:surface} \& \ref{thm:dense} and Section \ref{sec:hyplat} is devoted to maximal representations of higher rank lattices, in particular, the proof of Theorem \ref{thm:hyplat}.
+Section \ref{sec:hyplat} deals with representations in $\PO_\C(p,\infty)$, there we prove Theorem \ref{thm:hyplat}, in Section \ref{sec:bndcohomo} we study representations of fundamental groups of surfaces in $\PO_\R(2,\infty)$ and prove Theorem \ref{thm:dense}.
 The computation of the Toledo invariant for the variation on the complementary series is carried out in Appendix \ref{Appendix}.